 She has been honored with several awards, among them The Bonnier Prize, Signe Ekblad-Eldh Award, Swedish Radio Novel Prize, Samfundet De Nios Grand Prize and more.

-The story of Masja was nominated for the prestigious August prize and was also shortlisted for the Swedish Radio Novel Prize.
+Masja was nominated for the prestigious August prize and was also shortlisted for the Swedish Radio Novel Prize.